-1. Increase sales & reduce costs with aligned sales territories & improved coverage
+1. Increase sales and reduce costs with balanced and optimized alignments

-You can also overlay demographic and geographic data to analyze sales statistics and identify key insights regarding your market.
-Each sales team member can create reports, assess their territories and measure their performance against sales quota targets.
-These reports can then be easily shared with colleagues and managers.
+Overlay demographic and geographic data to analyze sales statistics and uncover hidden trends or insights.
+You can create reports, assess territories, and measure their performance against sales quotas—share reports with colleagues and managers.

 3. Identify hidden insights with data visualization